-AYS News Digest 13/5/22: Frontex and Switzerland — After many reports and denouncements, it’s the whistleblowers who raise the concern
+AYS News Digest 13/5/22: Frontex and Switzerland — After many reports and denouncing, it’s the whistleblowers who raise the concern with people

-Germany: 1in 3 negative asylum decisions handed down by BAMF end up being revised after initial court appeals // Hunger strike in Lesznowola // Embarrassing data breach in the Greek migration report // Calls for volunteers in France // How to support anti Rwanda deal efforts in the UK // + our team prepared some very interesting and highly useful articles, analysis, reports and personal stories — don’t miss them
+Germany: 1in 3 negative asylum decisions handed down by BAMF end up being revised after initial court appeals / Hunger strike in Lesznowola / embarrassing data breach in the Greek migration report / calls for volunteers in France / how to support anti Rwanda deal efforts in the UK / + our team prepared some very interesting and highly useful articles, analysis, reports and personal stories — don’t miss it

 Fearing that the country may end up being an accomplice in unlawful actions, a Swiss border guard who served in around 10 Frontex operations has said he will vote “no” in the upcoming referendum on whether or not to increase the Swiss funding of Frontex.